v2vpn/v2vpn.github.io/docs/v2rayn.md

 ## Download v2rayN

-1.Goto [https://github.com/2dust/v2rayN/releases](https://github.com/2dust/v2rayN/releases) and download the newest app package which has been named by v2ranyN-Core.zip.
+1.Go to [https://github.com/2dust/v2rayN/releases](https://github.com/2dust/v2rayN/releases) and download the newest app package named by `v2ranyN-Core.zip`.

 2.Unzip the downloaded compressed package to any directory, double-click to open v2rayN.exe in the directory, and start running the software.

 ## Change language

-The default language of the app is Chinese, you can change the language in the `帮助` item of the menu bar.
+The app's default language is Chinese.
+You can change the language in the `帮助` item of the menu bar.
-Once you click the `Language-[Englash]` item, you will need to close and restart the app to take effect.
+Once you click the `Language-[Englash]` item, you have to close and restart the app to take effect.

 >Close the app‘s windows may only minimize the app.You can right-clicking the application icon in the status bar and click the `Exit` button.